senmaoy/RAT-GAN/README.md

   year={2022}
 }
 ```
 The code is released for academic research use only.
-For commercial use, please contact senmao ye(senmaoy@gmail.com).

 **Reference**
 - [DF-GAN:  DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis](https://arxiv.org/abs/2008.05865) [[code]](https://github.com/tobran/DF-GAN.git)